 5- Brush your teeth.

-Yeah, it sounds crazy, but it actually works and you can use this cravings trick all the time.
-When you start to get cravings just brush your teeth.
+Yeah, it sounds crazy, but it actually works, and you can use this cravings trick all the time…

 Brushing your teeth washes away the feeling of cravings and gives you a clean pallette.
-The freshness that it leaves in your mouth keeps you from wanting sweets and treats because everything tastes bad after brushing your teeth.
+The freshness that it leaves in your mouth keeps you from wanting sweets and treats (because everything tastes bad after brushing your teeth, right?)

 Peppermint is also known to reduce cravings, so if you want a double wammy – make sure that your toothpaste is peppermint flavor!